top of page

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

-Sylvie Bouchard is originally from Montréal, where she began her dance training.
-She moved to Toronto to study at The School of Toronto Dance Theatre and subsequently joined the Company in 1985 and performed nationally and internationally with them for five years, in works by Peter Randazzo, Trish Beatty, David Earle and Christopher House.
-Sylvie also performed with Fujiwara Dance Inventions, pounds per square inch performance, Kaeja d’Dance, Winnipeg Contemporary Dancers and Dancemakers, and has worked with many choreographers including Denise Fujiwara, Tedd Robinson, Susie Burpee, Marie-Josée Chartier, Gerry Trentham, Sashar Zarif, Roger Sinha, Santee Smith and Louis-Martin Charest.
+Sylvie Bouchard (elle/she/her) is originally from Tiohtià:ke (Montréal), where she began her dance training.
+She moved to Tkaronto to study at The School of Toronto Dance Theatre and subsequently joined the company in 1985, to perform nationally and internationally with them for five years, in works by Peter Randazzo, Trish Beatty, David Earle and Christopher House.
+Sylvie performed with Kaeja d’Dance, Winnipeg Contemporary Dancers and Dancemakers, and continues to perform with Fujiwara Dance Inventions and Pounds per Square Inch.
+She has worked closely with many choreographers including Denise Fujiwara, Gerry Trentham, the late Tedd Robinson, Lina Cruz, Yvonne Coutts, Susie Burpee, Marie-Josée Chartier, Sashar Zarif, Santee Smith and Roger Sinha, and is deeply grateful to Denise Fujiwara for her continued mentorship.

 bottom of page